Stephen10121/Storage-Server/README.md

 # Requirements
 To run this program, you will need to have the latest version of python3 and pip.

-To install the required python libraries, type these commands in bash:
+To install the required python libraries, type this command in bash:
 ```
 pip install -r requirements.txt
 ```